paresHambarde/paresHambarde/README.md

 * 📖 Pursuing BTECH in YCCE

-* 🎓 DevOps engineer proficient in AWS, GCP, Java, and Flutter.
+* 🎓 Passionate Java developer.

 * 💡 Open to collaborating on projects and innovative ideas.